 Today, hospitals are operating on razor-thin margins, strained by rising inflation, staffing shortages, and COVID-19.
-In a 2021 report by the American Hospital Association, supply costs per patient rose by 21%, medical supply costs per patient increased by 32%, and median drug costs per patient went up by 37% from 2019 to 2021.
+In a report by the American Hospital Association, supply costs per patient rose by 18.5%, medical supply costs per patient increased by 32%, and median drug costs per patient went up by 31.6% between 2021 and 2022.